5 Things Writers Should Stop to Appreciate on Thanksgiving | WritersDigest.com

 1. Feeling “the flow.”

 Some call it The Muse.
 Some call it The Flow.
-Some call it roarin’ out words onto the page with the velocity and fire of that DragonBearDruid you just devised from nothing but that treasure chest you call a skull.
+Some call it roarin’ out words onto the page with the velocity and fire of that DragonBearDruid you just devised from that treasure chest you call a skull.

 Whatever you call it, you know what I’m talking about, and it feels great.
 Pause to pay respects to the way it feels when your synapses and phalanges are singing the same story-slinging song… Unless you’ve got your groove going at this very moment, in which case, I take back what I said earlier: Pick up that pen, fire up that keyboard, and get writing!